What information we collect about you

 Student and Parent Personal Information Our Customer Collects.

 Wefivesoft products and services integrate with our customer’s systems.
-The specific information that is collected from the school depends upon the Wefivesoft product or service, but in general, this information includes but is not limited to student and parent personal information such as: name, age, email address, student ID, account credentials, academic and student records, certain health information kept in student records, courses a student is enrolled in when we initially set up the products, and additional records as requested by the school.
-Depending on the school’s request, we may also collect financial information of students and parents of students as is made available to us in order to provide services.
-Wefivesoft will receive regular updated information to keep account information accurate and up to date.
+The specific information that is collected from the school depends upon the Wefivesoft product or service, but in general, this information includes but is not limited to student and parent personal information such as name, age, email address, student ID, account credentials, academic and student records, certain health information kept in student records, courses a student is enrolled in when we initially set up the products, and additional records as requested by the school.
+Depending on the school’s request, we may also collect financial information of students and parents of students as is made available to us to provide services.
+Wefivesoft will receive regularly updated information to keep account information accurate and up to date.
 Please carefully review your agreement with your school regarding your personal information.

 How we use the information we collect